Red Teaming and How it Works

 • A network penetration test can also include elements of a web application pentest to complement specific testing efforts and objectives.

-• Social Engineering can also be performed on its own as a penetration test exercise where a list of targets is provided, but no particular objectives are defined other than looking for a successful compromise.
+• Social engineering can also be performed independently as a penetration test exercise in which a list of targets is provided, but no particular objectives are defined other than achieving a successful compromise.

 There is value in any assessment type.
 However, only red teams will simulate real-life attackers’ motivations and attack patterns to push the boundaries beyond what is thought to be possible.
 It is the closest you can get within ethical and time boundaries of truly knowing your organization’s security stance.
 We argue in favor of red teams because their goal is to assess the true, relevant risks that align with the business objectives of the company being targeted.